NVIDIA/NVIDIA_AI_Enterprise_AzureML/README.md

 DeepStream SDK is a complete streaming analytics toolkit based on GStreamer for AI-based multi-sensor processing, video, audio, and image understanding.
 It’s ideal for vision AI developers, software partners, startups, and OEMs building IVA apps and services.
 Developers can now create stream processing pipelines that incorporate neural networks and other complex processing tasks such as tracking, video encoding/decoding, and video rendering.
 DeepStream pipelines enable real-time analytics on video, image, and sensor data.

-## NVIDIA AI Enterprise AzureML GitHub Repo
+## NVIDIA AI Enterprise AzureML GitHub Repository Contents Description
 The [NVIDIA AI Enterprise AzureML GitHub Repo](https://github.com/NVIDIA/NVIDIA_AI_Enterprise_AzureML/tree/main) has two types of documents contained into two main folders: src and samples